Health and Well Being

 Horses can develop sores and rubs, some ideas on how to prevent and heal!

-A few reasons why the Veterinarian should be the only one vaccinating your horse!
+A few reasons why your Veterinarian should be the only one vaccinating your horse!
+Vaccine reactions are rare, and sometimes serious.

 The basics of how horses sleep, and things to look for if you suspect your horse isn’t sleeping well!